-After Greta Thunberg Wins 'Time' Honor, Trump Tweets 'Chill' And Go To The Movies
+After Greta Thunberg Wins 'Time' Honor, Trump Suggests She 'Chill' And Watch A Movie

-Sixteen-year-old activist Greta Thunberg has quickly risen to prominence with her clarion call for climate action, and Time this week naming her its 2019 Person of the Year.
+Sixteen-year-old activist Greta Thunberg has quickly risen to prominence with her clarion call for climate action and Time's naming her its 2019 Person of the Year this week.

-Since her first school strike for action in August 2018, Thunberg has grown her protest into a global youth movement calling for the world leaders of today to take decisive action on climate change and prevent further global warming.
+Since her first school strike for action in August 2018, Thunberg has grown her protest into a global youth movement calling on the world leaders of today to take decisive action on climate change and prevent further global warming.

 One leader is evidently not impressed with accolades the young Swede has earned: Donald Trump.